wpswings/subscriptions-for-woocommerce/README.txt

 Subscriptions for WooCommerce WPML compatibility enable the admin to create text in different languages.
 It allows simple language translation in your store.

-* **WooCommerce Payment Gateway Compatible** Subscriptions for WooCommerce is compatible with the [**WooCommerce Stripe Payment Gateway**](https://wordpress.org/plugins/woocommerce-gateway-stripe/), WooCommerce PayPal Standard, [**WooCommerce PayPal checkout payment Gateway**](https://wordpress.org/plugins/woocommerce-gateway-paypal-express-checkout/), [**WooEpay**](https://wooepay.asesoresenweb.com/producto/woocommerce-wooepay-suscripcion/).
-We will try to add more official payment gateways with different updates.
+* **WooCommerce Payment Gateway Compatible** Subscriptions for WooCommerce are compatible with the [**WooCommerce Stripe Payment Gateway**](https://wordpress.org/plugins/woocommerce-gateway-stripe/),[**WooCommerce PayPal Checkout Payment Gateway**](https://wordpress.org/plugins/woocommerce-gateway-paypal-express-checkout/), We will try to add more official payment gateways with different updates.
 However, you can [**contact us**](https://wpswings.com/contact-us/?utm_source=wpswings-subs-contactus&utm_medium=subs-org-page&utm_campaign=contactus) for customized payment compatibility.